 Pancreatic Disease Program Coordinator

-MedStar Georgetown University Hospital's pancreatic patients are cared for by Jane Hanna, RN, OCN, the dedicated nurse coordinator for the Pancreatic Disease Program.
+MedStar Health's pancreatic patients are cared for by Jane Hanna, RN, OCN, the dedicated nurse coordinator for the Pancreatic Disease Program.
 Ms. Hanna is a liaison for referring physicians and their patients and helps with all aspects of patient care-from diagnosis to treatment to follow up.
 She is also a resource for clinical trials and provides patient and community education.

 Make an Appointment